If youâre researching spiritual life coach certification and wondering whether you need an ICF-accredited program, this article gives you the facts.

 Michael Mackintosh began pioneering what would later be called spiritual life coaching in 2004, before the term was a recognized category.
 Awakened Academy began certifying coaches in 2012 and was formally co-founded with Arielle Hecht in 2014.
 We pioneered this field.

-Our Spiritual Life Coach Certification trains real coaches who transform lives through depth, presence, and genuine mastery, not credential compliance:
+Our Spiritual Life Coach Certification trains real coaches who transform lives through depth, presence, and genuine mastery, backed by recognised accreditation:

 - 20+ years of proven methodology